JohanVanslembrouck/corolib/examples/tutorial/README.md

   The main() function calls get_result() on the first coroutine (coroutine1).
   This will block the main() function until completion of all coroutines.

+* The p14X6-async_operation-immediate.cpp examples start asychronous operations that complete immediately.

+* The p14X8-async_operation-evtq-imm.cpp examples start one asynchronous operation that is placed on an event queue for later completeion and a second that complete immediately.

+* The p14X9-async_operation-thread-imm.cpp examples start one asynchronous operation that will be completed from a thread and a second that complete immediately.

-The following describes implementation of the examples per triple.
+The following describes implementation of the examples per group.

 * p140X.cpp defines a function start_op that creates a lambda object that will be assigned to a global variable.
   The lambda object contains a reference to an async_operation object.